 You should contact utility companies to see if there have been any rate increases in the current fiscal year and/or if any are on tap for next year.
 This way, you don’t have to guess when planning your budget.
 The cost of permits and routine inspections – for elevators, pools, and backflow prevention valves, to name a few – are usually known well ahead of time, as they are regulated and required by government agencies.

 6. Budget for bad debts and other variables

 Budgets are typically based on receiving payments from all members, but what happens if not all members pay?
 Delinquent payments can add up to insufficient cash to pay expenses.
 Planning for some bad debts within your budget will protect your community association if/when this occurs.

 Further, economic variables, such as inflationary spikes, can profoundly impact a budget, so plan for those contingencies.
-Condominium or townhouse associations with master insurance policies can count on insurance being one of the largest expenses, but be sure to consult your insurance agent on any anticipated rate changes.
+Condominium or townhouse associations with master insurance policies can count on insurance to be one of the largest expenses, but be sure to consult your insurance agent on any anticipated rate changes.